 We are continuing to drive innovation in our algorithms, emphasizing automation, personalization and simplification to continue to improve therapeutic outcomes and provide a positive patient experience.
-In 2023, we began a pivotal study to support expanding indications to include people living with type 2 diabetes.
-In late 2023, our Control-IQ technology was cleared with additional features for people with type 1 diabetes age 2 and older.
-We are also researching the use of different insulins with our Control-IQ technology.
+In late 2023, an enhanced version of our Control-IQ technology was cleared with additional features for people with type 1 diabetes age 2 and older.
+In the third quarter of 2024, we completed a pivotal study to support expanding indications to include people living with type 2 diabetes.
+We are also pursuing the use of different insulins with our Control-IQ technology.
+For example, in the first half of 2024 we received approval for both the addition of Trurapi U-100 in Canada and Lyumjev in the European Union as compatible insulins that can be used with our t:slim X2 pump with Control-IQ technology.